Sourav459000/Java-Projects/LibraryManagementSystem/README.md

 # Library Management System

-A simple graphical Library Management System created using Java Swing.
-This application provides functionalities to manage books in a library, including adding books, issuing books, and returning books.
+A comprehensive Library Management System created using Java Swing.
+This application allows for efficient management of books in a library, including adding, issuing, returning, viewing, and deleting books.

 ## Features

-- **Add Books**: Add new books to the library with title and author details.
+- **Add Books**: Add new books to the library with details such as title, author, genre, and quantity.
-- **Issue Books**: Issue a book to a user by title.
+- **Issue Books**: Issue books to users by specifying the title and optional author details, along with the issued by and expected return date.
-- **Return Books**: Return an issued book by title.
+- **Return Books**: Return issued books by specifying the title and the quantity being returned.
-- **View Books**: Display all books in the library along with their status (available or issued).
+- **View Books**: Display all books in the library in a tabular form with details like title, author, genre, quantity, issued status, issued by, issued date, and expected return date.
+- **Delete Books**: Remove books from the library by specifying the title.
+- **Persistent Storage**: Save the state of the library, including all book details, so that data is retained between application restarts.
 - **Stylish Interface**: A bright and user-friendly interface with vibrant colors and clear fonts.

 ## Getting Started

 ### Prerequisites

-- **Java Development Kit (JDK)**: Make sure you have JDK 8 or later installed on your machine.
+- **Java Development Kit (JDK)**: Ensure you have JDK 8 or later installed on your machine.

 ### Installation